 That's right - no one knows where the F word was first uttered.
 Many societies have theories, as the word has become popular worldwide, but no one really knows from whence the word originated.

 Different cultures have evolved with different versions of the word, such as foutre in French, fukja in Norse, ficken in German and focka in Sweden, each with its own sexual connotation.
-Scholars are still unsure which culture brought the word to England, however, as the word has been an underground word since its inception, we will probably never learn the ficken truth.
+Scholars are still unsure which culture brought the word to England.
+However, the word has been an underground word since its inception, so we will probably never learn the ficken truth.

 An Austrian Town Loves It

 Though there is no translation for the word in Austrian and the Austrian people do not use the word in general language, it is still a big part of Austrian culture.
 Every year, thousands of English speaking tourists flock to the town of F***ing, Austria, to take pictures of the unfortunately named village.
 The town has even had its sign stolen on occasion.

 Why, then, doesn't the town change its name?
 The bureaucracy necessary to change the town name is more expensive than replacing the sign when it goes missing.
 The tourism also brings in cash, even if the residents must endure terrible English speaking jokes about their town.

 The Beatles Loved It

 The Beatles don't have the same language barrier excuse as the Austrians - they are native English speakers, and they used the word A LOT.
 John Lennon let it sneak in twice on "Working Class Hero" while Paul McCartney uttered it in "Big Boys Bickering".
 Poor Jude was even victim; there's a hidden F-bomb in "Hey Jude".